Year 5/6

 Teaching Assistants - Mrs Zaman, Mrs Sheikh, Mrs T Patel and Mrs Jasat

-Below is the AUTUMN TERM overview - this covers everything that your child will be working on throughout the autumn term in Year 5.
+Below is the SPRING TERM overview - this covers everything that your child will be working on throughout the spring term in Year 5.

 For the full year overview of all subjects covered across this year group, please click on the Long Term Plan link below: